Gay Groom Speech Template

 Make the thanks yous meaningful – Don’t just talk about what people have contributed to the wedding, thank them for what they’ve contributed to your life

-Practise your speech and film it on your phone – Watch it back, promise yourself you’ll do something about your paunch and spot where your speech can be improved.
+Practise your speech and film it on your phone – Watch it back, promise yourself you’ll do something about your gut and spot where your speech can be improved.

 Use witty wedding quotes – Plagiarism ain’t cool but using quotes is a great way to super-charge your speech with romance or humour.
 Get inspired by our Quote Guide.
-Or quote the lyrics from your favourite tune (NME’s First Dance Guide or Gay UK’s Music Inspo)

-Thank the caterers or the venue – It’s unnecessary.
+Don’t thank the caterers or the venue – It’s unnecessary.

-Ignore the feedback of friends – It’s always worth testing your speech out on a mate but this also means you have to listen to them.
+Don’t ignore the feedback of friends – It’s always worth testing your speech out on a mate but this also means you have to listen to them.
 If someone doesn’t get a joke, don’t waste your time explaining it as you won’t be able to do that on the day.

-Talk over laughter – You’ve worked hard for those laughs – don’t rush them.
+Don’t talk over laughter – You’ve worked hard for those laughs – don’t rush them.
 Always wait until your guests have settled down before continuing with your speech.

-Get overly soppy – Get the balance right between sweet and just showing off.
-Leave the pet names at home and keep anything overly gushing for the bedroom.
+Don’t get overly soppy – Get the balance right between sweet and just showing off.
+Leave the pet names at home and keep anything too gushing for the bedroom.